krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 #### A company plans to deploy Docker containers on AWS at the lowest cost.

-use ECS with a cluster of spot instances and enable spot instance draining.
+- use ECS with a cluster of spot instances and enable spot instance draining.
-You might actually find that Fargate is cheaper because you're paying for the tasks themselves rather than the cluster hosts, but it really depends on your workload.
+- You might actually find that Fargate is cheaper because you're paying for the tasks themselves rather than the cluster hosts, but it really depends on your workload.
+- Use AWS Lambda for Short-Lived Container Jobs

 #### A company plans to migrate Docker containers to AWS and does not want to manage operating systems.